tupai-os/tupai/README.md

 ## Design

-Tupai does not aim for POSIX compliance.
-However, much of its design is inspired by the POSIX specification.
+Much of Tupai's design is inspired by the POSIX specification, but compliance is not an objective.

 ## Building